 Another full day in Serengeti game viewing, after breakfast this morning, enjoy a game drive.
 The great diversity of Serengeti wildlife is also evident here—look for buffalo, hippopotamus, elephant, giraffe, antelope, Thompson’s and Grant’s gazelle, lions, and in the season the spectacular migration of the wildebeest.
-In the late afternoon we venture out for another game drive.
-Everywhere there are animals, monkeys and, yes, birds…but look closely and you will thrill to the big cats—lion, leopard, and cheetah—just watching the world go by.
+In the late afternoon, we venture out for another game drive.
+Everywhere there are animals, monkeys and, yes, birds…but look closely and you will thrill to the big cats—lion, leopard and cheetah—just watching the world go by.
 And go by it does.
 Rhino, gazelle, antelope and massive elephants by the hundreds.
-Animals in the trees, on the wing, camouflaged in the bush, in rivers, and in streams.
+Animals in the trees, on the wing, camouflaged in the bush, in rivers and in streams.

 DAY 13: SERENGETI TO NGORONGORO CRATER

 A lovely drive takes us to Ngorongoro Crater, where our lodge sits dramatically on the rim of the crater, revealing an awesome panorama of the world’s largest, unflooded and unbroken caldera.
 Be prepared for some remarkable views down into the crater.
 The caldera of Ngorongoro marks the ancient walls of a collapsed volcano, which was probably once the size of Mt.
 Kilimanjaro.
 Today the completely enclosed circular crater is some twelve miles across, with steep walls of over 2,000 feet.
 We are at an altitude of approximately 7,500 feet above sea level, the highest point on our trip.
 After our time on the lower plains, the cooler air here is refreshing.
-En route you visit Olduvai Gorge and Dr. Leakey’s Museum, or just go onward to stay at the lodge and admire the view.
+En route you visit Olduvai Gorge and Dr Leakey’s Museum or just go onward to stay at the lodge and admire the view.
 We drive down to the crater floor to explore this natural zoological park and observe an extraordinary variety of wildlife: elephant, rhinoceros, lion, hyena, zebra, wildebeest, Thomson’s gazelle, reedbuck, and buffalo.
 The lovely crested crane (similar to a peacock) can be found in great profusion here and maybe you’ll spot a bat-eared fox.
 The balance of predator and prey in this extraordinary ecosystem is so precise that animals seldom leave.
-Over 30,000 animals live here: pride of lion, elephant, leopard, cheetah and giraffe, gazelle by the thousands and multitudes of wildebeest.
+Over 30,000 animals live here: prides of lion, elephant, leopard, cheetah and giraffe, gazelle by the thousands and multitudes of wildebeest.
 Please note: Only ½ day tours may be allowed while in the crater.

-DAY 14: NGORONGORO CRATER TO ARUSHA (Community Project – Orphanage
+DAY 14: NGORONGORO CRATER TO ARUSHA (Community Project – Orphanage Centre)